Jobs report fuels partisan fighting over White House economic agenda, infrastructure

 “It’s not an eye-popping report, but a very solid one — right down the fairway,” said Mark Zandi, chief economist at Moody’s Analytics, in an interview.
 “Half a million [new jobs] in any other time would be boom-like, but it’s ‘meh’ in the sense we’re still down 7.6 million jobs from pre-pandemic times.”

 Republicans were quick to point to the shortcomings in the report and argue it underscores the weakness of Biden’s economic policies.

+“As we emerge from the virus, our economy should be booming, but today’s lackluster jobs report shows President Biden’s policies have stalled our recovery,” House Minority Leader Kevin McCarthy (R-Calif.) wrote on Twitter.
+“Washington needs to stop paying people NOT to work.
+Bidenomics is bad for America.”

-They have in particular seized on the $300 per week unemployment benefit approved by Democrats as part of the stimulus package in March as holding back hiring.
+Republicans have in particular seized on the $300 per week unemployment benefit approved by Democrats as part of the stimulus package in March as holding back hiring.
 Those payments will soon stop in more than 20 states, all run by Republicans.

+Sen. Marco Rubio (R-Fla.) slammed the policy in an op-ed Friday, lauding Gov. Ron DeSantis (R-Fla.) for cutting off the benefits but blaming the policy for hurting business’s ability to hire new workers.

+“Much of the reason has to do with the Biden administration’s unemployment benefits, which are so massive that they’re incentivizing would-be workers to stay home instead of looking for jobs,” he wrote in the Tampa Bay Times.
+“Even with vaccination rates soaring and COVID-19 case counts plummeting, the administration’s policies are now, for millions, precluding getting back to normal.”

 Before April, some Wall Street forecasters projected that the economy would add over one million jobs per month.
 After the disappointing numbers in April, forecasters revised their estimates down to around 650,000 new jobs — a prediction that still proved too optimistic.